top of page

 The event stems from the Sheriff of York's duty, as far back as Richard II's reign around 1396, to hold the City's publicans to account for the beer they served - a preventative measure against cheating on measures, quality and price.

-The Sheriff now follows a route around the City's participating pubs assisted by their 'Sergeants' to check the quality of beers.
-The group is accompanied by the City Waits and other citizens willing to help with the difficult and onerous task
+In 2023, the Sheriff reintroduced the 'Bread' into the Assize by holding a holding a competition for the best Artisan loaf for local bakers.
+The Sheriff follows a route around the City's participating pubs assisted by their 'Sergeants' to check the quality of beers.
+The group is accompanied by the City Waits and other citizens willing to help with the difficult and onerous task!

 Into the 21st Century